dfhawthorne/dfhawthorne.github.io/README.md

 This Wiki is a replacement for Google Sites hosting of [Yet Another OCM Wiki](https://sites.google.com/view/yetanotherocm/home).

-I am currently converting this Wiki to Jekyll format.
+This Wiki has been converted to Jekyll format as of 15 May 2024.

 Progress can be viewed [here](https://github.com/users/dfhawthorne/projects/5/views/1).